EvynXu/JUpload/README.md

 # JUpload
-js upload file in mobile
+This is an upload script library on mobile devices.Welcome everyone to use, as well as various proposals.